Aboriginal Gathering Place

 Four people hold shovels and turn a sod of earth to mark the start of works.

-Establishing a place to promote cultural practices and knowledge-sharing has been a policy priority for Council, the Whittlesea Reconciliation Group and the Aboriginal Gathering Place Advisory Group for many years.
+Establishing a place to promote cultural practices and knowledge-sharing has been a policy priority for Council, the Whittlesea Reconciliation Group and the Whittlesea Aboriginal Gathering Place Advisory Group for many years.

 Read about this important milestone